 While one of our principle objectives is to produce graduates who will be leaders in their communities, countries and in the region at large, as scholars, we will also bring a critical eye to inherited ideas and practices within the field.
 Consistent with the culture of the University of Sydney, we encourage our students to sharpen their analytic and research skills in an environment of mutual exchange so that as they go out into the field, they do so with fresh and considered ideas that will provide the resources for effective and thoughtful policy and practice.

-The MHRD is more than a postgraduate program, however.
+The Master of Human Rights and Democratisation (Asia Pacific) regional program is more than a postgraduate program, however.
 It is also a network of scholars and activists in the region that will support research and the development of strong and effective networks.
 In this context, we strongly encourage anyone whose work or interest brings them to this site to become involved in some capacity in our programs, and look forward to your views and participation.
 This website is a good place to start to find out more about what we do and to see where you might connect with us.

-Professor of International Migration Nicola Piper
+Professor Nicola Piper